 Resolution Options Available to Taxpayers

-If you received a wage garnishment order from Missouri, several relief options exist to help reduce financial strain and stop further collection actions.
+If you received a garnishment notice from Missouri, several relief options exist to help reduce financial strain and stop further collection actions.
 The Missouri Department offers payment arrangements and settlement programs based on your income, family situation, and ability to pay.
-Acting quickly ensures you control your finances and avoid additional penalties.
+Acting quickly ensures you remain in control of your finances and avoid additional penalties.

 Payment Plans (Installment Agreements)

-• Purpose: An installment agreement allows you to make affordable monthly payments instead of paying your entire balance immediately.
+- Purpose: An approved installment agreement allows you to make affordable monthly payments instead of paying your entire balance immediately.

-• Benefit: Entering into an installment agreement pauses collection actions, preventing wage or bank garnishment as long as payments remain current.
+- Benefit: Entering into an installment agreement pauses collection actions, preventing wage withholding or bank account interception as long as payments remain current.

 Hardship Relief

-• Documentation: You must provide pay stubs, household expense statements, and proof of essential costs such as housing, utilities, and medical insurance.
+- Documentation: You must provide pay stubs, household expense statements, and proof of essential costs such as housing, utilities, and medical insurance.
+Full financial disclosure, including all household income, is required.

-• Department review: The Missouri Department evaluates whether your current income supports necessary living expenses before approving hardship status.
+- Department review: The Missouri Department evaluates whether your current income can support necessary living expenses if the garnishment continues without modification.

 Offer in Compromise

-• Qualifications: You must prove financial inability to pay in full or provide a valid doubt about the accuracy of the liability assessed.
+- Qualifications: You must prove a financial inability to pay in full or provide a valid doubt about the accuracy of the assessed liability.

 Full Payment Options

-• Electronic payment: Taxpayers can use a bank account or credit card to secure payments through the Missouri Department’s online portal.
+- Electronic payment: Taxpayers can use a bank account or credit card to make payments through the Missouri Department's online portal.

 Examples of How A Missouri Wage Garnishment Can Be Resolved